-Any encounter with law enforcement or evidence of past drug activity, even without an arrest or conviction, can pose serious issues for people applying for a green card (Adjustment of Status) to become a permanent resident of the United States.
+Any past encounter with law enforcement or evidence of drug activity, even without an arrest or conviction, can pose serious issues for people applying for a green card within the United States (adjustment of status).
+They might be found "inadmissible" and therefore ineligible to become a U.S. permanent resident.

 If you are planning to adjust status to lawful permanent resident (LPR), you can expect U.S. Citizenship and Immigration Services (USCIS) to ask you about, as well as check your record for, past criminal activity.

-As you can see, USCIS's particular focus is to look for:
+As you can see, USCIS's particular focus is on:

-The list of acts and crimes that are considered to be of moral turpitude is long, and even the simplest act can be construed as such.
-Since we’re dealing with immigration issues, it's worth mentioning that the act of lying on an immigrant visa application is an act involving moral turpitude.
-Lying on a visa application is a fraud against the U.S. government.
+The list of acts and crimes that are considered to be of moral turpitude is long.
+Even the act of lying on an immigrant visa application could be viewed as involving moral turpitude and a crime, because it defrauds the U.S. government.

-If an applicant lies to avoid divulging a past crime, the problem becomes much more serious, particularly if the first crime was also one of moral turpitude: Two crimes of moral turpitude will automatically result in visa denial and render the person inadmissible to the U.S. and ineligible for a visa.
+If an applicant lies to avoid divulging a past crime, the problem becomes more serious, particularly if the first crime was also one of moral turpitude.
+Two crimes of moral turpitude will automatically result in visa denial and render the person inadmissible to the U.S. and ineligible for a green card.

-When USCIS begins processing an application for adjustment of status, it will require the applicant to undergo fingerprinting and a thorough background check.
-If a green card applicant has been arrested, cited, indicted, or imprisoned, even if there was no court conviction, the information is available to immigration officials via a national database managed by the FBI.
+When USCIS begins processing an application for adjustment of status, it will require the applicant to undergo fingerprinting (through a "biometrics" appointment) and then run a thorough background check.
+If an applicant has been arrested, cited, indicted, or imprisoned, even if there was no court conviction, that information is available to immigration officials via a national database managed by the FBI.
 So, again, lying is not the answer.

-Depending on the crime or activity at issue, it is still possible the situation can be overcome if you know what relief may be available and apply for it.
-There are many factors that determine whether or not a criminal record or history can be overcome, such as the nature of the crime, the number of incidences, and the amount of time imprisoned.
+Depending on the crime or activity at issue, it is still possible to overcome it and obtain a green card if you know what relief might be available (such as a waiver) and apply for it.
+Many factors determine whether or not a criminal record or history can be overcome, such as the nature of the crime, the number of incidences, and the amount of time imprisoned.
 To start, crimes that cannot be overcome are:

-Overcoming criminal activity to become a permanent resident is no easy task, and you should not attempt to evaluate your eligibility based solely on the information above.
+Overcoming criminal activity to become a permanent resident is no easy task.
+Do not attempt to evaluate your eligibility based solely on the information above.
 There are waivers available for certain criminal grounds of inadmissibility, but even if you meet the basic criteria, you must still convince the U.S. government that allowing you to become a resident is not contrary to the welfare of the U.S. public and that you are deserving of a waiver.

-Hiring an attorney will add some cost to your adjustment of status application, but can save you from potentially serious legal issues.
+Hiring an attorney will add cost to your adjustment of status application, but can save you from potentially serious legal issues.
 Be sure to consult an experienced immigration attorney to discuss the situation before filing an application for a green card.
-Doing so will optimize the chance of approval so that your family can reside together without interruption or possible removal from the United States.